Baking: Foods and techniques

 Eggs can also be used in baking to produce savory or sweet dishes.
 In combination with dairy products especially cheese, they are often prepared as a dessert.
 For example, although a baked custard can be made using starch (in the form of flour, cornflour, arrowroot, or potato flour), the flavor of the dish is much more delicate if eggs are used as the thickening agent.
 Baked custards, such as crème caramel, are among the items that need protection from an oven's direct heat, and the bain-marie method serves this purpose.
 The cooking container is half-submerged in water in another, larger one so that the heat in the oven is more gently applied during the baking process.
 Baking a successful soufflé requires that the baking process be carefully controlled.
 The oven temperature must be absolutely even and the oven space must not be shared with another dish.
 These factors, along with the theatrical effect of an air-filled dessert, have given this baked food a reputation for being a culinary achievement.
 Similarly, a good baking technique (and a good oven) are also needed to create a baked Alaska because of the difficulty of baking hot meringue and cold ice cream at the same time.

 Baking can also be used to prepare other foods such as pizzas, baked potatoes, baked apples, baked beans, some casseroles and pasta dishes such as lasagne.

+Baking can also be used to prepare other foods such as pizzas, baked potatoes, baked apples, baked beans, some casseroles and pasta dishes such as lasagne.
+Baking goods are not limited to being served warm or right after baking, however, as some recipes, such as cheesecake, are served differently.
+Specifically, cheesecake requires cooling after being removed from the oven, before then being set to freeze inside of a refrigerator for several hours, and finally served cold.